donovanchilders/helpers/JavaScript/CSVify/README.md

 ## Using the object's callback functions

-You can pass the optional parameters as a callback function like this:
+You can pass the optional parameters as callback functions like this:

 ```javascript
 let filterCb = function(data) {